 - Whole foods are free from artificial sugars, hormones, and preservatives.
 These foods are as close to their natural, unprocessed state as possible.

 - Fruits, vegetables, whole grains, and legumes are whole foods that you can add to your diet.
 Without hormones and preservatives, your endocrine system can better regulate your blood sugar.

 - Anti-inflammatory foods: adding anti-inflammatory foods to your diet can help ease your symptoms.
 Consider the Mediterranean as an option.
 Olive oil, tomatoes, leafy greens, fatty fish like mackerel and tuna, and tree nuts all fight inflammation.
 But warm the foods before consumption.

 - Magnesium such as almonds, cashews, spinach, and bananas are PCOS friendly foods rich in magnesium.

 - Chromium supplements may improve your body mass index, which can help with PCOS.
 They may also stabilise insulin resistance by helping your body metabolise sugar.
 Chromium is the partner of magnesium and in Australia, they do not test for chromium levels which is essential.
-I recommend fulvic acid but take at own risk if you don’t see me.

 - Increase iron as some women with PCOS experience heavy bleeding during their period.
 This can result in iron deficiency or anaemia.